RocketMan/zookeeper/docs/Playlists.md

 delete them), but they will display publicly under the other user's airname.

-### Duplicate
+### <a name="duplicate"></a>Duplicate

-You may duplicate an existing playlist.
-Duplicate is identical to insert above, except that you must:
+Duplicate is identical to Insert, except that in the request body, you must also:
-* include an attribute `rebroadcast` with value `true`;
+* include an attribute `rebroadcast` with value `true`; and
-* include a relationship `origin` whose data `id` specifies the identifier of the playlist you wish to duplicate.
+* include a relationship `origin` to specify the id of the playlist you wish to duplicate.

+The date and time of rebroadcast must be specified in attributes `date` and `time`, respectively.
+All other attributes are optional.

 Example:

-To duplicate playlist 12345 for rebroadcast on 2022-01-01 at 1800:
+To duplicate playlist 12345 for rebroadcast on 2022-01-01 from 1800-2000:

 ````
 POST /api/vi/playlist HTTP/1.1